 No MySQLi support — this means tools like phpMyAdmin and database backup plugins that rely on MySQLi won’t work.
 Edit: HHVM 3.0 and above have MySQLi built in.

 - In the WordPress “General Settings” area, setting “Timezone” to something like “Asia/Tokyo” caused WordPress to crash.
 The “UTC +/- (hour)” settings seem to work fine.

 That’s all, for now.
 When I run into more problems, I’ll make sure I post about them (with a workaround, if available).

-Twitter is (in)famous for its use of Ruby on Rails, which eventually had to be re-written in an unspecified JVM language.↩
+Twitter is (in)famous for its use of Ruby on Rails, which eventually had to be re-written in Scala, a language that runs on the JVM.↩

 Compile time, compiled binary size, lack of

 MARKDOWN_HASH66828ac336e1ead0ace442ca9ddd2c5cMARKDOWN_HASHsupport, to name a few.↩